 BetterCloud's Security team has only one responsibility, and that's the security and privacy of our Platform and our customers.
-Our Security team, led by a Chief Information Security Officer (CISO), focuses on numerous capabilities, including Platform Security, Security Operations, Identity Management, and Security Compliance.
-The Security Team is led by our Chief Information Security Officer, who also oversees internal information technology, and reports directly to BetterCloud's CEO, to ensure that security remains a strategic issue across our entire business.
+Our Security team focuses on numerous capabilities, including Platform Security, Security Operations, Identity Management, and Security Compliance.
+The Security Team is led by our Vice President of Security and Compliance, who also oversees internal information technology, and reports directly to BetterCloud's CIO, to ensure that security remains a strategic issue across our entire business.

 Additionally, all employees at BetterCloud undergo background checks to ensure that we hire professionals we can trust, and each new employee undergoes mandatory security awareness training when they start with us.
-We supplement that each year with targeted phishing simulation exercises, security education & awareness for all employees, and other activities to ensure that our employees remain sufficiently educated on cyber security issues and threats.
+We supplement that each year with ongoing targeted phishing simulation exercises, security education & awareness for all employees, and other activities to ensure that our employees remain sufficiently educated on cybersecurity issues and threats.